Irina Arnaut, Barnett Cohen, Hein Koh, Lucia Love, Anna Plesset, Emily Mae Smith, Nick van Woert

 Lucia Love’s allegorical character the water carrier is depicted in two paintings — in one, overcome by her responsibilities, and in another, rising triumphantly despite them.

-Anna Plesset researched the history of the site and created a still life from found objects excavated from the property that allude to its many lives over the last century, and to the history of still life painting.
+Anna Plesset researched the history of the site and unearthed objects from the property to create a still life painting that references the site’s various functions over the last century, and alludes to the invisibility of labor, the recovery of history, and the erosion of memory.

 Emily Mae Smith’s new painting and drawing perfectly captures her synthesis of feminism, social commentary, art historical references and humor.